kinnzo/iRead-Quest-Game/README.md

 2. In your mobile browser, choose display complete web page rather than mobile formatted page.

 You can try unlocking both the ways to reach the final destination.
-The Output file contains the code which can run on Quest5.
+The Output folder contains the game which can run on Quest5.
 The ipnyb file is used to autogenerate the game code based on a database.
 Most of the code is reused from the Quest template and the only the new objects are being automatically placed.
+You can see the game code in Request.aslx file and the folder .ipnyb-checkpoints contains the database which was used to add content in the game.

 Content and Idea Credits: Professor Kay Berkling, DHBW Karlsruhe, Germany.